Laboratory for arterial hypertension and hypertensive end-organ damage

 Figure 1: Our current concept explaining arterial hypertension (from Hengel et al. 2022).
 We call it a modified mosaic theory putting inflammation and salt in the center.

-Figure 2: Proinflamamtory effects of the mineralocorticoid receptor in innate and adapive immune cells (from Hengel et al 2022).
+Figure 2: Proinflamamtory effects of the mineralocorticoid receptor in innate and adaptive immune cells (from Hengel et al 2022).
 Recent data suggest that the mineralocorticoid receptor is expressed in inflammatory cells and has proinflammatory effects.

 ©Ulrich Wenzel